NEED TO APPLY?

 THE SSA PAYS BENEFITS FOR BOTH PHYSICAL AND MENTAL CONDITIONS

 Another example of a mental condition that can keep you from working is Anxiety.
-If you have a panic attack at work, then you cannot talk to the public or deal with your fellow workers.
+If you have a panic attack at work, then you cannot talk to customers.
+Likewise, your symptoms may make it impossible to deal with other workers.
 Schizophrenia is also a severe mental illness.
 For example, it is very difficult to follow instructions if you are hearing voices or seeing things that aren’t there.

 Another mental condition that creates problems at work is Traumatic Brain Injury.
-A TBI can impair your ability to concentrate and it can also impair your memory.
+A TBI impairs your ability to concentrate.
+And, it can also impair your memory.
 If you can’t follow instructions, then you can’t work.
 Likewise, if you can’t concentrate and finish tasks, then you can’t work.

 Other common problems that interfere with work are IQ issues.
 If you have a mental condition, then you will need medical records that prove how severe it is.
-Read here to learn more about how to use SSA’s Part B rules to prove you meet a mental listing.
+Learn how to use SSA’s Part B rules to prove you meet a mental listing.
 Severe mental conditions can prevent you from being able to work a forty hour work week.

 More often than not, physical conditions get worse over time.
 Even mental illness, for example, can become worse.
 You may have worked for years, but as your symptoms get worse, you may find you can no longer work.
 If you have a severe illness and lost your job because of your symptoms, then call us.
 We can help.